 The American Folk Art Museum showcases often-looked-over works of art created by self-taught artists.
-Everything from textiles to furniture is included in the museum’s exhibitions.
+The exhibitions include everything from textiles to furniture and more.
 You can explore photographs and supplemental content related to past and current American Folk Art displays.
 The current interactive tour features the Mystery and Benevolence: Masonic and Odd Fellows Folk Art from the Kendra and Allan Daniel Collection .

 National Museum of Natural History

 Ready to explore the natural world?
-Discover how mummies were created by ancient Egyptians (and why), learn how plants and butterflies develop in response to one another and research the global influence of Africa all through the National Museum of Natural History .
+Discover how the ancient Egyptians mummies (and why), learn how plants and butterflies develop in response to one another and research the global influence of Africa all through the National Museum of Natural History .
 New visitors may want to start with the tours of permanent collections .
 Educators can access a wealth of teaching resources to support the exploration of science, sociology, and history topics more in-depth.